 Want to Make $100,000 a Year?
 How to Start Reselling Shoes

 You might want to consider reselling sneakers.
-Not used sneakers from the dark reaches of your closet but new or gently used shoes that you buy for a bargain and then sell for more using handy apps.
-During the pandemic, demand in the sneaker market hasn’t gone down.
-Instead, almost everything has moved online, making it ideal for aspiring entrepreneurs who want to make money with a potentially lucrative side hustle.
+Not used sneakers from the dark reaches of your closet, but new or gently used shoes that you buy for a bargain and then sell for more using handy apps.

-How One Hustler Makes $100,000 a Year Flipping Sneakers
+How One Hustler Makes $100,000 Per Year Flipping Sneakers

 Bryson Honjo is a sneaker reseller, owner of United Hawaii and star of a prospering YouTube channel that teaches viewers how to start reselling shoes.
 Honjo started his journey in the sneaker business in 2016, and now makes anywhere between $50,000 and $100,000 per year.